int128/kubelogin/README.md

 If the cached ID token has expired, kubelogin will refresh the token using the refresh token.
 If the refresh token has expired, kubelogin will perform reauthentication.

-You can log out by removing the token cache file (default `~/.kube/oidc-login.token-cache`).
+You can log out by removing the token cache directory (default `~/.kube/cache/oidc-login`).
 Kubelogin will perform authentication if the token cache file does not exist.